 - Windows stick in position, open or shut, and are difficult to move.

 - Gaps around exterior doors and windows.
-Frames of doors and windows may become warped, which prevents them from functioning properly.
+Frames of doorways and windows may become warped, which prevents them from functioning properly.

 - Doors start to stick or fail to open or close properly.
 French doors may not hang or meet in the middle correctly.
-Other doors may hang down at the top and appear uneven or drag at the threshold.
+Others may hang down at the top and appear uneven or drag at the threshold.

-- Foundation sinking.
-This is another name for settling.
+- Foundation sinking/ settling.
 Excessive settling, as mentioned, is a sign of a foundation problem.
-The vast majority of gaps resulting from settlement are vertical.
+The vast majority of gaps resulting from the settlement are vertical.
 If your house seems to be settling, have it checked out.
-If you ignore it, your foundation could sink into the earth up to four inches.

 - Fractures such as cracks in walls or floors.
 It’s perfectly okay for the foundation to crack or sink during the initial years after its construction.
 Hairline cracks in the foundation measuring 1/16” are typical.
 However, when cracks in the concrete block walls or in brick exteriors of your basement occur horizontally, it could signal potentially serious foundation damage including settlement cracks.

-Usually, foundation-related issues occur in two major types: expansion and shrinkage.
-Foundation shrinkage occurs when there’s loss of water from concrete over time as a result of chemical reactions.
+Usually, foundation problems occur in two major forms: foundation shrinkage and expansion.
+Foundation shrinkage occurs when there’s a loss of water from concrete over time as a result of chemical reactions.
 Foundation expansion, on the other hand, is dominant in houses that use bricks.
 Over time, these bricks’ sizes increase and, as such, leave the bricks exposed to moisture.

-No doubt, this is one of the most frequently asked questions by homeowners looking to have their foundation repaired.
+No doubt, this is one of the most frequently asked questions by homeowners looking to have their foundations repaired.
 The answer to this question is – it depends.

-- Dealing with hidden obstacles in the ground around your house, such as tree roots, extra-deep footings, or old repair methods.
+- Hidden obstacles in the ground around your house, such as tree roots, extra-deep footings, or old repair methods.

 - Obtaining a local building permit, if required.